neurobionics/opensourceleg/docs/tutorials/sensors/reading_adc.md

 ```

 The main loop:

 1. Updates the ADC to get the latest reading
 2. Logs the time and current voltage reading
-3. Updates the logger

 ## ADC Parameters

-When initializing the ADS131M0x ADC, several important parameters can be configured:
+When initializing the ADS131M0x ADC, several parameters can be configured:

 ```python
 --8<-- "tutorials/sensors/reading_adc.py:14:24"